Communities and Engagement Pillar

 Intent

-The NUS Communities & Engagement (C&E) pillar provides a service-learning experience for all students to think deeper about societal issues while taking constructive actions to advance social services and community building.
+The NUS Communities & Engagement (C&E) pillar provides a service-learning or engagement-learning experience for all students to think deeper about societal issues while taking constructive actions to advance social services and community building.
 Students learn theories in the classroom and apply them while working with national agencies or community partners.
 This ‘work’ may be volunteer service work, or field/project work, including research and formulation of action plans.
 Students then carry out reflections to better understand themselves, the people they serve, and/or the societal issues they address.
 The pillar would apply to all students from Cohort AY2021/2022 onwards in academic programmes that do not already have a community service component.

-Prof TAN Eng Chye, NUS President, and Prof HO Teck Hua, Senior Deputy President and Provost, share their vision and aspirations for NUS C&E in a wide-ranging interview with CNA in Innovating for the Future – S1E9: Education, first broadcast 29 Jun 2022, 2000h (SGT).
+Prof TAN Eng Chye, NUS President, and Prof HO Teck Hua, then Senior Deputy President and Provost, share their vision and aspirations for NUS C&E in a wide-ranging interview with CNA in Innovating for the Future – S1E9: Education, first broadcast 29 Jun 2022, 2000h (SGT).
 The relevant excerpt is found here.

 The C&E pillar thus provides a rich opportunity for experiential learning through impactful work that gives back to and positively influences the community.
 In the process, students attain personal growth, establish their own moral compasses, and develop personal and interpersonal effectiveness skills – including empathy, collaboration, time management, communication, negotiation and conflict management.